rose-collectionservices/digital-archives/Processing Tiers/Tier 1.md

 ## Tier 1 Processing Procedures
 These steps apply when accessioning a new born-digital collection or digital media from a previously accessioned hybrid collection.
 If the collection as a whole has not yet been accessioned, be sure to also complete the general accessioning steps described in the [Rose Library Collection Services manual](https://github.com/rose-collectionservices/collection-services-manual/tree/master/03-ACCESSIONING).

+* Document processing steps
+   * Create <a href="https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Digital%20Collections/Transfer%20and%20processing/DigitalArchives_MediaLog_Tier1Processing.xlsx?d=wdf9842da4bcb4997b1da1899ab188d4e&csf=1&web=1&e=AQ67Fv">accession log</a> with one row for each carrier or file transfer/batch.
+   * Create a digital processing plan/readme file to document any work beyond Tier 1.
+(High-level or summary information about Tier 1 work that can't be captured in the accession log can be recorded in the ArchivesSpace accession record.)
 * Extended physical processing (some preliminary steps might have been completed during initial accessioning if the collection is hybrid)
    * Remove any out-of-scope computer equipment or nonfunctional media.
    * Label physical media with disk numbers.